Poker Face (song): Cover versions and adaptations

 In 2009, a single by rapper Kid Cudi featuring Kanye West and Common titled "Make Her Say" was released; it contains a vocal sample of the acoustic version of "Poker Face" from The Cherrytree Sessions EP.
 It features Kanye West, who also produced the track, and Common, as well as scratches from DJ A-Trak.
 Actor Christopher Walken performed a special a cappella rendition of "Poker Face" on BBC1's Friday Night with Jonathan Ross for Halloween 2009.
 Rock band Faith No More covered the song live during several dates on their reunion tour in 2009–10.
 Gaga reacted to their cover on Twitter in June 2009, saying she was a "huge fan" of the band.

 The song was also featured in the South Park episode titled "Whale Whores", sung on Rock Band by series character Eric Cartman, with guitar by Kyle Broflovski and drums by Kenny McCormick.
 During Cartman's performance, Stan interrupts to rant about Japanese whaling.
-After Stan gives a heartfelt speech and leaves on the verge of tears, the other boys resume the song and Cartman replaces the next verse's second line with "I don't give a crap 'bout whales so go and hug a tree."
+After Stan gives a heartfelt speech and leaves on the verge of tears, the other boys resume the song, and Cartman replaces the next verse's second line with "I don't give a crap 'bout whales so go and hug a tree."
 On March 16, 2010, South Parks version of "Poker Face" became available as a downloadable song for the video game Rock Band, on the same day a Lady Gaga track pack featuring the original song was released.

 Lea Michele and Idina Menzel, in character as Rachel Berry and Shelby Corcoran respectively, covered an acoustic version of "Poker Face" in the "Theatricality" episode of Glee.
-Their version debuted at position 100 on the Billboard Hot 100, and moved up to a peak of 20 on the next week.
+Their version debuted at position 100 on the Billboard Hot 100, and moved up to a peak of 20 the next week.
 It went on to become one of the show's most popular recordings; having sold 410,000 U.S. downloads, it remains the tenth best-selling song in the show's history.

 "Weird Al" Yankovic included the chorus in his polka medley "Polka Face" from his 2011 album Alpocalypse.
 During the end credits of the 2012 The Simpsons season-finale episode "Lisa Goes Gaga", Homer Simpson performed a parody version entitled "Homer Face".
 On February 19, 2021, Kelly Clarkson sang a rock cover of the song during her talk show, The Kelly Clarkson Show, on the Kellyoke segment.